All Episodes

 But we can always count on F. Chuck Todd.

-You gotta say this about the president.
+You got to say this about the president.

-By putting this July 2011 date out there, he's basically saying, Look, judge me in the first term.
+By putting this July 2011 date out there, he's basically saying, look, judge me in the first term.

 I'm making this Afghanistan policy part of the referendum on my presidency.